kubedb/docs/docs/guides/postgres/custom-rbac/using-custom-rbac.md

 kubectl delete ns demo
 ```

-If you would like to uninstall KubeDB operator, please follow the steps [here](/docs/setup/uninstall.md).
+If you would like to uninstall the KubeDB operator, please follow the steps [here](/docs/setup/uninstall.md).

 ## Next Steps